CodingRadish/Weather-Forecast-App/README.md

 # Weather Forecast App

 This repository contains a very basic setup of an AngularJS app for viewing the weather forecast of a chosen city.

+## Weather Forecast API

 The data is obtained through the [Open-Meteo weather forecast API](https://open-meteo.com/en/docs).

-## UI
+## The App

 The app has a very simple UI.
 The idea is to display all of the neccessary information as simply and concisely as possible.

 <br>

-**General view**
+### Weather card

+Weather information for a chosen city are shown in a so-called weather card.

+#### Main view

+The main view displays all the essentials, so that the you get an overview at a glance.

 <kbd>
   <img src="images/general.png" alt="General View">